 - Budget alarms (when the bill exceeds the budgeted bill for that month).

-To optimize costs to avoid “bill shock” due to anomalous spikes in the cost of AWS services, your infrastructure needs to align with the best practices guidance of the Cost Optimization pillar of the AWS Well-Architected Framework.
+To optimize costs and avoid “bill shock” caused due to anomalous spikes in the AWS costs, your infrastructure must align with the best practices guidance of the Cost Optimization pillar of the AWS Well-Architected Framework.
 Cost optimization needs to be a continuous process, which is challenging to perform manually.
 You can automate this process and eliminate surprises in your AWS bill by using nOps cloud management to: